louis-langholtz/PlayRho/README.md

 to see any kind of performance.

 ###Features
-Rounded corners.
+Rounded corner collisions.
 *Capsule* shapes.
+More stable polygon stacking.
 Shared shapes for reduced memory usage.
-Greater runtime configurability.
+Increased runtime configurability.
 Support for C++11's range-based loops and constant expressions.
 Unit tested.
 And more.